 Access to and use of these assets must be authorized, adequately controlled and based on business needs.
-We should not use Bell assets for personal purposes, except where this use has been authorized by your leader.
-Each of us must also take appropriate measures to prevent losses due to willful action by others, both outside and within Bell, which may result in personal injury, property damage, theft, fraud, loss, abuse or unauthorized access to physical or logical assets, and intellectual property (including data).
+We should not use Bell assets for personal purposes, except when authorized by your leader.
+Employees must take appropriate measures to prevent property damage, theft, fraud, loss, damage, abuse or unauthorized access to physical or logical assets, and intellectual property (including data).

 Employees are expected to safeguard Bell assets and comply with Bell policies, including the Policy on Authorizations.
 Bell policies, including the Policy on Authorizations, are available in the Policies and ethics Bellnet site.